cybex-gmbh/laravel-transmorpher-client/README.md

 }
 ```

-To configure your model to be able to have media and make API calls to the transmorpher, you have to define a method for
+To configure your model to be able to have media and make API calls to the Transmorpher media server, you have to define a method for
 each image or video you want the model to have.

+**_NOTE:_** This package uses polymorphic relations.
+You might want to set a morph alias for your class.

 For images you will have to return an instance of an ImageTransmorpher: